szleiye/data_analysis_pub/pgsql_syntax.md

 select
     b.nspname as schemaname,
     a.relname as table_name,
-    a.reltuple as rowcounts,
+    a.reltuples as rowcounts,
     c.tableowner,
     c.tablespace,
     c.hasindexes
 from pg_class a
     left join pg_namespace b on a.relnamespace = b.oid
     left join pg_tables c on a.relname=c.tablename and b.nspname=c.schemaname
 where a.relkind='r'
     and a.relname like ''
     and b.nspname='base_phjr_sz'
 order by rowcounts desc
 ```